Redgate Flyway

 Flyway extends the open source SQLFluff framework to provide a built-in static code analysis capability in Flyway.

-In Flyway Enterprise, and advanced set of rules will aim to catch non-adherence to company coding standards early.
+In Flyway Enterprise, an advanced set of rules will aim to catch non-adherence to company coding standards early.
 For example, spotting new tables being created without a primary key.
 Flyway Enterprise offers the ability for custom rules to be created, catching issues in the code that are specific to a organization or project.

-On-demand clones for dev and test instances
+On-demand clones for dev and test instances - available if you partner Flyway with Redgate Test Data Manager

 You can also use Flyway together with Redgate Test Data Manager to take advantage of self-service provisioning, making it easier to run tests in agile test cells or parallel test runs to achieve much more in the same testing window and ensure bugs are caught earlier before they disrupt the business.